hapax/hapax.github.io/assets/reading.md

 But it's very different from the position-momentum form.
 Position and momentum are *bases* to measure the wavepacket in, i.e. they correspond to legitimate quantum-mechanical operators.
-Energy is also a legitimate operator, namely the Hamiltonian.
+Energy is also a legitimate operator; we call it the Hamiltonian.
 But time is not an operator!
 Here, it appears very specifically as the time the wavepacket takes to move a whole $\Delta x$ away.
 Physically, this is the point at which *the position changes